interactions-py/interactions.py/docs/gettingstarted.rst

 Want to restrict access?
 Setup permissions!
 -------------------------------------------

-Slash commands also supports ability to set permissions to allow only certain roles and/or users to run a slash command.
+Slash commands also support the ability to set permissions to allow only certain roles and/or users to run a slash command.
 Permissions can be applied to both global and guild based commands.
-They are defined per guild ,per top-level command (the base command for subcommands), and each guild can have multiple permissions.
-Here table that shows the JSON structure of how permissions are represented:
+They are defined per guild, per top-level command (the base command for subcommands), and each guild can have multiple permissions.
+Here is the table that shows the JSON structure of how permissions are represented:

 +-------------+--------------------------------------------+-----------------------------------------------------------------------------------------------------+